lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-4.rst

     :name: portal-104-4-1
     :alt: The default view of the table panel.

     Figure 1: The table panel that results from the query in step 1.
-The third row has been clicked on and is highlighted orange.
+The first row has been clicked on and is highlighted orange.

 **3. Mouse-over for pop-up notes.**
 In the table panel (Figure 1) use the mouse to hover over the column headers and icons see pop-up explanations.